Korean War Unknown Soldier

 A benediction concluded the formal ceremony, but everyone remained in place while U.S. Navy pallbearers carried the Korean War Unknown to a bier at the foot of the flagpole to lay in repose.
 Later that afternoon, the casket was placed in a funeral coach and returned to the mortuary where a guard of honor watched over it.

-The U.S. Navy was given the responsibility of transporting the Korean Unknown home.
-The bodies of the Korean War Unknown and the Trans-Pacific unknown candidate were taken to the U.S. Naval Air Station at Barber’s Point, not too far distant from historic Pearl Harbor.
-On May, 17, 1958, they were placed onto a U.S. Navy cargo plane and departed for Guantanamo Bay, Cuba.
+The U.S. Navy was given the responsibility of transporting the Korean Unknown Soldier home.
+The bodies of the Korean War Unknown Soldier and the Trans-Pacific unknown candidate were taken to the U.S. Naval Air Station at Barber’s Point, not too far distant from historic Pearl Harbor.

-On May 23rd, the remains of the Korean War Unknown and the Trans-Pacific unknown candidate were place aboard the USS BOSTON, the world’s first combat guided-missile ship.
-The ship then departed for its rendezvous with the USS BLANDY, which carried the Trans-Atlantic unknown candidate, off the Virginia Capes.
+On May 23rd, the remains of the Korean War Unknown Soldier and the Trans-Pacific unknown candidate were place aboard the USS Boston, the world’s first combat guided-missile ship.
+The ship then departed for its rendezvous with the USS Blandy, which carried the Trans-Atlantic unknown candidate, off the Virginia Capes.

 In preparation for the lying in state ceremony, the U.S. Capitol architect had provided the Lincoln Catafalque, and a second catafalque identical in dimensions.
 The two crypts at the Tomb had also been completed.
 The ceremonies had been completed in early May 1958 and between May 12th and 23rd, every ceremony and every administrative function had been rehearsed at least twice.

 On May 28, 1958 troops and officials began to take stations for the ceremony.
-Aboard the USS BLANDY, the sailors and officers manned the rail.
-As the U.S. Navy Band concluded the hymns, the two groups of body bearers boarded the USS BLANDY to remove the caskets.
-The WWII Unknown was taken ashore first followed by the Korean War Unknown.
+Aboard the USS Blandy, the sailors and officers manned the rail.
+As the U.S. Navy Band concluded the hymns, the two groups of body bearers boarded the USS Blandy to remove the caskets.
+The World War II Unknown Soldier was taken ashore first followed by the Korean War Unknown Soldier.
 The caskets were carried to funeral coaches at the end of the pier and placed inside simultaneously.
 Following another salute, the procession departed to the east plaza of the U.S. Capitol.